Functional Domain Programming Cookbook

 val possibleMixture = checkAndMix(neededIngredients)

-The function is applied only if the result is correct (if it is right) and the left value remains as is.
+The function is applied only if the result is a “Right” value (the mixture exists); otherwise, the “Left” value (the missing ingredients) remains unchanged.

 def bake(mixture: Mixture): Either[BakingIssue, Cake]